bdelacretaz/OSGi-for-mere-mortals/README.md

 This is the code of my "OSGi for mere mortals" presentation at [ApacheCon](http://apachecon.com) NA 2011, EU 2012 and EU 2014.

-It's a small standalone RESTful server built from scratch using OSGi Declarative Services, meant to demonstrate that OSGi is not only for superhuman guru programmers.
+It's a minimal standalone RESTful server built from scratch using OSGi Declarative Services, meant to demonstrate that OSGi is not only for superhuman guru programmers.

 The slides at http://www.slideshare.net/bdelacretaz/osgi-for-mere-mortals should help you walk through the code.